-What should be declared Staff name and their role with the ICB Board A description of the nature and value of the gift, including its source.
-Date of receipt.
-Any other relevant information (for example, circumstances surrounding the gift, action taken to mitigate against a conflict, details of any approvals given to depart from the terms of this policy).
-Sponsored Events What are the issues Sponsorship of NHS events by external parties is valued.
+What are the issues

+Sponsorship of NHS events by external parties is valued.
 Offers to meet some or part of the costs of running an event secures their ability to take place, benefiting NHS staff and patients.
 Without this funding there may be fewer opportunities for learning, development and partnership working.
 However, there is potential for conflicts of interest between the organiser and the sponsor, particularly regarding the ability to market commercial products or services.
 As a result, there should be proper safeguards in place to prevent conflicts occurring.

-Principles and rules Sponsorship of events by appropriate external bodies should only be approved if a reasonable person would conclude that the event will result in clear benefit for the ICB and the NHS.
-During dealings with sponsors there must be no breach of patient or individual confidentiality or data protection rules and legislation.
-No information should be supplied to the sponsor from which they could gain a commercial advantage, and information which is not in the public domain should not normally be supplied.
-At the ICB's discretion, sponsors or their representatives may attend or take part in the event but they should not have a dominant influence over the content or the main purpose of the event.
-The involvement of a sponsor in an event should always be clearly identified in the interest of transparency.
-ICBs should make it clear that sponsorship does not equate to endorsement of a company or its products and this should be made visibly clear on any promotional or other materials relating to the event.
-At fleelarations made under this section must be made promptly - A declaration form is at Appendix E. What should be declared Organisations should maintain records regarding sponsored events in line with the above principles and rules.
+- Sponsorship of events by appropriate external bodies should only be approved if a reasonable person would conclude that the event will result in clear benefit for the ICB and the NHS. - During dealings with sponsors there must be no breach of patient or individual confidentiality or data protection rules and legislation. - No information should be supplied to the sponsor from which they could gain a commercial advantage, and information which is not in the public domain should not normally be supplied. - At the ICB's discretion, sponsors or their representatives may attend or take part in the event but they should not have a dominant influence over the content or the main purpose of the event. - The involvement of a sponsor in an event should always be clearly identified in the interest of transparency. - ICBs should make it clear that sponsorship does not equate to endorsement of a company or its products and this should be - made visibly clear on any promotional or other materials relating to the event. - Staff should declare involvement with arranging sponsored events to the organisation. - All declarations made under this section must be made promptly - A declaration form is at Appendix E.

+Organisations should maintain records regarding sponsored events in line with the above principles and rules.